hagemon/ifz/README.md

 For TabView, which only provide `group` widget without content, we adopted a workaround solution that analysing `group` widget's information and apply `idb ui describe-point x y` to get detailed content.

-More scenarios are discovering for building view hierarchy, issues are welcomed.

 We built view hierarchy in a tree formulation as following:

 ```